HomeReady® Mortgage Guidelines

 The HomeReady® program will allow a non-occupying co-borrower as well.
 However, HomeReady® has differing rules for a non-occupying co-borrower versus a non-borrower.

 What is a non-borrower?
-Put simply, it is someone over the age of 18, living in the home with the borrower, but does not intend to be a part of the mortgage.
+Put simply, it is someone over the age of 18, living in the home with the borrower, but does not intend to be a part of the loan.

 - The income earned by the non-borrower is not counted as part of the total household income when deciding income limits for the area